Harvey-Mei/LeON/README.md

 # LeON
 LeON: Joint Layout Estimate, NMS-Free 3D Object Detection for Monocular Indoor Scenes

+# Coming Soon！
-## The code will be made public after the paper is accepted
+## The code will be available after the paper is accepted.